-Regulation Clear Description Unclear Description § 6400.113(a) An individual, including an individual 17 years of age or younger, shall be instructed in the individual's primary language or mode of communication, Individual #1 was admitted to the home on 10/1/16.
+Regulation Clear Description Unclear Description § 6400.113(a) An individual, including an individual 17 years of age or younger, shall be instructed in the individual's primary language or mode of communication, upon initial admission and reinstructed annually in general fire safety, evacuation procedures, responsibilities during fire drills, the designated meeting place outside the building, or within the fire safe area in the event of an actual fire and smoking safety procedures if individuals smoke at the home.
+Individual #1 was admitted to the home on 10/1/16.
 The individual did not receive any of the fire-safety training required by this regulation at any time.
-Individual #1, DOA 10/1/16 no fire-safety training provided.
-Individual #2 11/17/16 upon initial admission and reinstructed annually in general fire safety, evacuation procedures, responsibilities during fire drills, the designated meeting place outside the building or within the fire safe area in the event of Individual #2 was admitted to the home on 11/15/16.
-The individual received fire-safety training on 11/17/16, but the training did not include evacuation procedures or the location of the designated meeting place outside the building. training did not include all required trainings.
-Individual #3 - No annual training provided. an actual fire and smoking safety procedures if individuals smoke at the home.
+Individual #2 was admitted to the home on 11/15/16.
+The individual received fire-safety training on 11/17/16, but the training did not include evacuation procedures or the location of the designated meeting place outside the building.
 Individual #3 was admitted to the home on 2/1/17 and received initial fire safety training on 2/2/17.
 No additional fire-safety training was provided to Individual #1 after 2/2/17.
+Individual #1, DOA 10/1/16 no fire-safety training provided.
+Individual #2 11/17/16 training did not include all required trainings.
+Individual #3 - No annual training provided.